pantheon-systems/ds-toolkit-react/src/components/InputFormatted/InputFormatted.docs.md

 The accessories section contains the clear button, visible only when a value is present in the input area, to instantly empty the input area when desired.

+This component includes some basic validation for the 'credit-card' and 'phone-us' formats.
+It will validate the required length of the digits and not allow digits beyond the maximum for each format.

 ## Usage

 ### Optional functions

 #### validationFunction

 This optional function allows you to provide a custom validation function of the input value.
+This function will override any built validation already included for 'credit-card' and 'phone-us' formats.

 The function should accept one argument, the input's value, and return an object with a key of either `error` or `success`, and optionally a `message` key providing a description to clarify the result.

 Validation will occur on the blur event, when focus leaves the editable input area.